IvanJericevich/Recommender-Systems/README.md

 1. ratings.csv

-...
-All ratings are contained in the file `ratings.csv`.
+...All ratings are contained in the file `ratings.csv`.
 Each line of this file after the header row represents one rating of one movie by one user, and has the following format: `userId,movieId,rating,timestamp`.
 The lines within this file are ordered first by userId, then, within user, by movieId.
 Ratings are made on a 5-star scale, with half-star increments (0.5 stars - 5.0 stars).
 Timestamps represent seconds since midnight Coordinated Universal Time (UTC) of January 1, 1970.

 2. tags.csv